 Torrenting is an immensely popular P2P platform, which according to recent studies, contributes to nearly half of the total online traffic across the globe.
-Typically, a torrent user on a torrent client uses 90 percent of the bandwidth than an average user who spends the same time on web browsing or for streaming small audio and video files.
+Typically, a torrent user on a torrent client than an average user who spends the same time on web browsing or for streaming small audio and video files.

 The advancement of BitTorrent technologies over the years has helped users to transmit files of any sizes across a single platform by dividing those files into small pieces of data, which can then be downloaded and uploaded as per the users’ convenience.
 Therefore, over time, a single torrent can attract thousands of users, and there are millions of torrents that are being shared on BitTorrent platforms on a daily basis.
 This can create bandwidth issues as well as legal hassles for ISPs, which is the main reason why ISPs resort to limiting torrent activities by throttling Internet speed.